 However, when your customers search for "coffee shops in Columbus Ohio," the results can vary from downtown to the suburbs of Columbus, and this won't help you if your store is in a particular neighborhood of Columbus.

 That's why you also need to include location-specific keywords to set yourself apart.
-For example, if you're in Columbus' Arena District of downtown, you'll need to include "Arena District" in your keywords to show up exactly where your customers are.
+For example, if you're in Columbus' Arena District downtown, you'll need to include "Arena District" in your keywords to show up exactly where your customers are located.

 When you're moving forward with your digital marketing strategy, you'll want to update your website and social media profiles with keywords, as well as include any relevant keywords in the future content that you publish such as: